remarkablemark/remarkablemark.github.io/_posts/2018/2018-12-27-rubygems-bundler-openssl-error.md

 It seems that RubyGems version >=2 no longer works with OpenSSL version <1 as the SSL/TLS protocol has been updated.

 I followed the official [troubleshooting guide](https://bundler.io/v1.16/guides/rubygems_tls_ssl_troubleshooting_guide.html) but I still encountered some difficulty.

 Ultimately, I was able to solve the issue with 3 steps.

 ## Solution

-The steps that resolved the problem were:
+The resolution steps were:

 1. [Uninstall Ruby from Homebrew](#uninstall-ruby-from-homebrew)
 2. [Install or upgrade OpenSSL](#install-or-upgrade-openssl)